This is a list of schools and programs that focus on the most affordable accelerated Online Masters In Journalism.

 12. George Mason University

 George Mason University offers an online Data Journalism Graduate Certificate that is among the leading programs in Virginia.
-George Mason University’s online Journalism program can be completed as a full-time or part-time student.
-This online journalism program from George Mason University requires the completion of 15 credit units, including these core courses – web-based GIS, selected topics in geography and science, and the public, among others.
+George Mason University’s Journalism programs can be completed as a full-time or part-time student.
+These journalism programs from George Mason University requires the completion of 15 credit units, including these core courses – web-based GIS, selected topics in geography and science, journalism and communication theory, journalism and mass communication, and the public, among others.

 Highlight: George Mason University offers students an impressive faculty-to-student ratio of 1 to 17.